Tameside Metropolitan Borough Council

 Tameside Metropolitan Borough Council, also known as Tameside Council, is the local authority of the Metropolitan Borough of Tameside in Greater Manchester, England.
 It is a metropolitan borough council and provides the majority of local government services in the borough.
 The council has been a member of the Greater Manchester Combined Authority since 2011.

-The council has been under Labour majority control since 1979.
+The council has been under no overall control since the 2026 election, having previously been under Labour majority control since 1979.
 It is based at Tameside One in Ashton-under-Lyne.

 History

 The Metropolitan Borough of Tameside and its council were created in 1974 under the Local Government Act 1972 as one of ten metropolitan districts within the new metropolitan county of Greater Manchester.
 The first election was held in 1973.
 For its first year the council acted as a shadow authority alongside the area's nine outgoing authorities, being the borough councils of Ashton-under-Lyne, Dukinfield, Hyde, Mossley and Stalybridge, and the urban district councils of Audenshaw, Denton, Droylsden and Longdendale.
 The new metropolitan district and its council formally came into being on 1 April 1974, at which point the old districts and their councils were abolished.

 The metropolitan district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

 From 1974 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater Manchester County Council.
 The county council was abolished in 1986 and its functions passed to Greater Manchester's ten borough councils, including Tameside, with some services provided through joint committees.

 Since 2011 the council has been a member of the Greater Manchester Combined Authority, which has been led by the directly elected Mayor of Greater Manchester since 2017.
 The combined authority provides strategic leadership and co-ordination for certain functions across Greater Manchester, notably regarding transport and town planning, but Tameside Metropolitan Borough Council continues to be responsible for most local government functions.

 The council was documented in the 2014 BBC Television series Call the Council, which showed its workers carrying out their duties.